 Town Council serves as the governing body for the Town of Sullivan's Island.
 Operating under the council-administrator form of government, the Town's system of governance combines the political leadership of an elected mayor and council members with the managerial experience of a professionally trained administrator who oversees the day-to-day delivery of public services.
 The Council is a seven-member elected body, including a voting mayor.
-Each council member serves a staggered four-year term with regularly held meetings at the Town Hall, located at 2056 Middle Street.
+Each council member serves a staggered four-year term with regularly held meetings a minimum of twice a month at Town Hall.